ST LEONARDS COUNCIL

 Away from the Trust, Danny is an avid golfer and plays off a handicap of five, also enjoys cricket, rugby and spending time with his wife and son; who is a current pupil at St Leonards, at their home in Fife.

 Ken has more than 40 years’ professional consulting and contracting experience, having worked across the UK and internationally.
 Formerly Chief Executive, Global Building Engineering, at AECOM Technology Corporation, Ken retired in 2011.

-Mrs Heidi Purvis BA PGCE
+Mrs Heidi Purvis BA, PGCE

 Heidi has been a parent at St Leonards for twelve years since moving to St Andrews with her husband Rob and family.
-Her five children have been educated from the Junior School through to the Sixth Form, with three still enrolled at the school.
+Her five children have been educated from the Junior School through to the Sixth Form, with two still enrolled at the school.
 She was on the Junior School Advisory Board for three years and has been on the Council since 2015, sitting on the Marketing Sub-Committee.
 She also draws on the experience she has had as a teacher herself, having taught Modern Languages for several years at secondary level, and chairs the Education Sub-Committee.

 Since graduating from university Fenella Taylor has worked in Public Relations in many different sectors and countries.
 For the past 25 years she has run her own PR consultancy based near Glasgow, and now principally handles consumer PR for companies across the food and drinks sector, interiors, gifts, and home products.
 Fenella also undertakes charitable work, and is a Patron for Marie Curie Scotland, as well as sitting on the committee of the Women of Scotland lunch.

 As a former pupil of St Leonards, and a mother of four boys, Fenella takes a keen interest in Scottish education.
 Fenella joined St Leonards Council in 2018.